 During our topic we will be discussing the question ‘What makes me unique?’
 Through this question we will be developing many of the children’s personal social skills including building confidence when talking in small groups, talking to friends about personal wants and needs and developing the children’s ability to communicate about their own homes and communities.
 This topic will also help to raise awareness about all the different aspects that make us unique and give us the opportunity to talk about a range of different appearances, cultures and beliefs.

-As an introduction to phonics we will be reviewing oral blending and oral segmenting from phase 1 of the Letters and Sounds scheme.
-These 2 skills are the foundation for all future reading and writing and it's important that we spend time consolidating these skills before we start teaching the children their letter sounds.
+As an introduction to phonics we will be reviewing oral blending and oral segmenting.
+These skills are the foundation for all future reading and writing and it’s important that we spend time consolidating these skills before we start teaching the children their letter sounds.
 The skill of oral blending enables the children to push single sounds together so that they can hear whole words.
 The skill of oral segmenting enables the children to break down words into their smallest single sound components.
-After consolidating their phase 1 knowledge, we will move on to teaching the first set of sounds in accordance with the Read Write Inc scheme.
-Nearer the time, we will be in touch through Tapestry with more information about this.
+After consolidating these skills, we will move on to teaching the first set of sounds in accordance with the Read Write Inc scheme.

 This term will focus mainly on developing your child’s pre-counting skills.
 This will involve sorting items into groups, identifying similarities and differences and making patterns.
 We will spend much of our time asking the children to ‘say what you see’ and modelling giving answers using full sentences such as, ‘They are the same because’, ‘They are different because’ and ‘I can see…’.
 On top of this we will begin to develop your child’s ability to subitise amounts which means being able to identify how many items are in a group without counting.
 This is a skill which precedes counting and only applies to small groups up to an average of 5 objects.